dune3d/dune3d-docs/simple-part.rst

 .. image:: images/tutorial/extrusion-group.png

 | Now you see a grey 3d solid appearing.
-| If you can't see it's sides, rotate the view by dragging with the right mouse button.
+| If you can't see its sides, rotate the view by dragging with the right mouse button.

 .. note::
  See :doc:`usage` for how to navigate the 3D viewport.